 Adjustment disorder is a clinical diagnosis for one of the most commonly experienced mental health challenges.
 It occurs when a person experiences distressing emotions or behavior problems in response to a stressful event.

-During our lives, we are all exposed to stressful events – conflict in a relationship or moving house, for example.
+During our lives, we are all exposed to stressful situations – conflict in a relationship, moving house, or death of a loved one, for example.
 It’s very normal to feel some level of distress following a stressful event.
 Most of the time, difficult feelings disappear relatively quickly as we adjust.

 In the case of adjustment disorder, the distress is more intense and prolonged than what might be typically expected in response to a stressful event.

-People with adjustment disorder often struggle with symptoms of depression or anxiety in the months following the stressful event.
-Symptoms can persist for up to 6 months following the event.
-During this time, many people find that short-term participation in therapy can help relieve distress.
+People with adjustment disorder often struggle with symptoms of major depression or anxiety in the months following major life trauma.
+Symptoms can persist for up to six months following the event.
+During this time, many people find that short-term participation in several types of therapy can help relieve this stress disorder.

 Prevalence of adjustment disorders

 Adjustment disorder is one of the more common mental health diagnoses.
-A worldwide survey of psychiatrists found that over 50% made the diagnosis at least once per week.
+A worldwide survey of psychiatrists found that over 50% of practitioners surveyed made the diagnosis at least once per week.
 (1)

 Causes of adjustment disorders